Exhibition

 Biography

-As a young child I lived on a state park in rural New Jersey, where my father was a ranger.
+As a child I lived on a state park in rural New Jersey, where my father was a ranger.
 Later our family had a home in Alaska’s Matanuska Valley, and later still (after a stint living in a ‘77 Corolla), Kodiak Island.
 It came as a surprise to me when I waded into my father’s waters and took a park ranger job after college, first in the southern plains of the US, and later for 16 years on the Washington Coast.
-I shouldn’t overly-romanticize being a ranger.
-The law enforcement work was especially unromantic.
-But, for most of my working life as a park ranger, I was outdoors and enjoying an interest and appreciation of natural things - especially landscapes.
-So, naturally, landscapes are burned into my retina rather like a computer monitor that was left on too long.
+I developed a robust studio practice after moving to the PNW in 2003, and began routinely showing my paintings and pastels.
+Working as a ranger I was, as you might expect, outdoors often.
+I appreciate the value we place in wild places, and natural and cultural history.
+Painting is the best way I’ve found to express that gratitude and wonder.